 These oatmeal cookies are a gem.
 I have recently been on a kick trying out vegan and gluten free recipes.
 One of my dear students: Dominika Paleta, a celebrity artist, influencer and health foodie shared the original version of this recipe on Instagram and you know that feeling: when you immediately see a recipe you like you NEED to go make it immediately?
 Well that happened and it was pretty late at night.
 I continued making several versions of this recipe and even bars which came out pretty amazing.
-Then I discovered Mammoth bars and fell head over heels with these vegan, gluten free, clean bars (with NO weird stuff) and believe me I have tried a ton of health bars because I travel a lot and need a travel snack that is ideal for me (gluten free, vegan, low sugar, with added super foods) that gives me energy and fuels me to have the vitality to teach and be in the go.
-My favorite of these bars (I had the pleasure to try them all is: the Goji Berry Trail Mix (which actually inspired me to create this cookie recipe).
+Then I discovered Mammoth bars and fell head over heels with these paleo, gluten free, clean bars (with NO weird stuff).
+Believe me I have tried a ton of health bars because I travel a lot and need a travel snack that is ideal for me (gluten free, paleo, low sugar, with added super foods) that gives me energy and fuels me to have the vitality to teach and be in the go.
+My favorite of these bars (I had the pleasure to try them all is: the Goji Berry Trail Mix (which actually inspired me to create this cookie recipe, please note the bars are NOT vegan).

 What is great about this recipe?